idanmadmon/go-redis-server/README.md

 # go-redis-server
 - Follow the drawio design
+- change package name
+- check if all workers stopped when interrupt
 - change parse to know the type (like integer), also to something more readable like struct request that has command as type (since it has to be)
 - export parser and endcoder to package RESP
 - know types